What is age-related macular degeneration?

 Age-related macular degeneration (AMD) is a disease that progressively damages the macula.
 The macula is the central part of the retina that helps us see fine details and small things.
 At first, macular degeneration can appear as a distortion in vision (like when objects look bent or crooked).
 As the disease progresses, the central vision is lost leaving only the peripheral vision (on the sides) unaffected.

 In the western world, age-related macular degeneration is very common and one of the leading causes of vision loss in people over 50 years old.

 How is age-related macular degeneration diagnosed?

 Early detection limits the progression of the disease and helps preserve vision.
-To diagnos age-related macular degeneration, a retina specialist must examine the back of the eye where the retina is located.
-Depending on the form (dry or wet) and the stage of the disease, you can request some additional tests to decide the best treatment.
+To diagnose age-related macular degeneration, a retina specialist must examine the back of the eye where the retina is located.
+Depending on the form (dry or wet) and the stage of the disease, your eye doctor can request some additional tests to decide the best treatment.